ORLANDO, Fla. -- Andy Jassy is confident that Amazon Web Services, Amazon's cloud computing division, will remain...

 But AWS won't be the world's only cloud provider, Jassy said.

 "There's not going to be only one successful company," Jassy said at the Gartner Symposium/ITxpo here Monday.
-He predicts companies moving applications and data to the cloud will go with two or more of a cluster of large providers, which include Microsoft, Google and IBM.
+Companies moving applications and data to the cloud will continue to go with several big providers, which today include Microsoft, Google and IBM.

 But for most companies, Jassy said, multicloud won't mean splitting workloads evenly among different providers.
 Many CIOs and IT leaders start off thinking they'll do that, but "very few end up going that route."